rimalanuj209-create/IT-coder/README.md

 # IT-coder
-I am a beginer and this is my first git repository
+I am a beginer and this is my first git repository. i have skill like(HTML, CSS).